-Command Explanation

-Interface Configuration Mode

-ipv6 pim state-refresh origination-interval no ipv6 pim state-refresh origination-interval To configure the interval for sending PIM-DM state-refresh packets.
-The no form of this command will restore the default value.
+Command Explanation Interface Configuration Mode ipv6 pim state-refresh origination-interval To configure the interval for sending PIM-DM no ipv6 pim state-refresh state-refresh packets.
+The no form of this command will restore the default value. origination-interval Command will restore the default value.